-You can use this FeedWordPress to create aggregator site (sites that combine content from many different sources), or bring together all of your online activity into a Lifestream.
+You can use this FeedWordPress to create aggregator sites, or display all your online activity in one place.

-Autoblog is an easy-to-use plugin that can be set-up in minutes, without coding skills or complicated instructions.
-Simply copy and paste in your feed URL, give the feed a name of your choosing (for admin purposes) and select a blog to post content to.
+Autoblog is an easy-to-use plugin that can be set-up very quickly, without coding skills or complicated instructions.
+Simply copy and paste in your feed URL, give your feed a name (for admin purposes) and select a blog to post content to.

-In addition to giving online users access to feeds of your latest posts, WordPress also makes available RSS feeds of your latest post comments.
+WordPress displays RSS feeds of your post comments in addition to giving online users access to RSS feeds of your latest posts.

-To see the comments in your feed, locate the ‘Meta’ widget area on your sidebar menu (note: this section may not be visible on some themes) and click on Comments RSS …
+To see this, locate the ‘Meta’ widget on your sidebar (note: your theme may not be configured to display this widget) and click on Comments RSS …

-All the comments posted on your site by visitors and users display in the Comments RSS page …
+Comments posted on your site by visitors can be seen in your Comments RSS page …

-(RSS comments feed content as seen using a Firefox web browser)
+(RSS comments feed entries viewed on a Firefox browser)

-Like post entries, your comments feed items will display differently depending on the web browser you are using …
+Like post entries, your comments feed content will display differently depending on which browser you use …

-(RSS comments feed content seen on a Google Chrome web browser)
+(Comments feed entries displayed on Google Chrome web browser)

-Again, you can check the feed content by pasting the URL of the feed into an online feedreader …
+Again, you can check what the comments feed contains by pasting the URL of the feed into an online feed reader …

-(Paste your URL of your comments feed into a feed reader to view the content.
-Image: Feedreader.com)
+(Paste your URL of your comments feed into a feedreader to view the content.
+Image: http://feedreader.com/online)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL:

-- http://www.yourdomain.com/blog/comments/feed (if your WordPress installation is in a subdomain, e.g. “blog”)
+- http://www.yourdomain.com/blog/comments/feed (if your WP site installation is in a subfolder, e.g. “blog”)

-Being able to access an RSS feed for an individual post can be useful.
-For example, you may want to add feeds from specific posts to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.
+Being able to select an RSS feed for an individual post can be useful.
+For example, you may want to add feeds from specific items to RSS aggregator sites, or you may have created a valuable resource that other online users will want to syndicate.

-Essentially, the formula for using an RSS feed for a specific post item is shown below:
+The formula for accessing an RSS feed for individual post items is shown below:

-To create the above feed, copy the post address, and append “/feed/?withoutcomments=1” to the end.
+To create the above feed, copy the post URL, and append “/feed/?withoutcomments=1” to the end.